 Hedgehogs are found all over Africa, Asia, and Europe.
 They love hanging out around the hedges of shrubs and trees, and their noses resemble those of hog—hence their name.

-One misconception about hedgehogs is they are distant relatives of porcupines since both animals have spiny armor.
+One misconception about hedgehogs is that they are distant relatives of porcupines since both animals have spiny armor.
 However, they are not; hedgehogs belong to the Erinaceidae subfamily, while porcupines are rodents.

 Other popular pet hedgehog species include the long-eared hedgehog.